 If they can create what they want in an instant, then they must not want very much, except maybe the many followers who might buy their books, tapes, crystals, etc. If the power of thought is so powerful, why don´t they end the ethnic hatred in Bosnia, Northern Ireland, the Middle East, etc?
-They are telling us that they via the power of thought can make this world a better place but for some reason they choose not to.
-As Carroll says: I think we all know the reason: they are powerless.
-And I will myself add: It is not others they are concerned about, it is themselves.
+They are telling us that they, via the power of thought, can make this world a better place but for some reason, they choose not to.
+As Carroll says, I think we all know the reason: they are powerless.
+And I will add: It is not others they are concerned about, it is themselves.

-The testimonial of the editor of the Chicken Soup for the Soulbooks, Jack Canfield, provides an excellent example of selective thinking when he is talking about ask-believe-receive, and ignoring idea-action-results.
+The testimonial of the editor of the Chicken Soup for the Soul books, Jack Canfield, provides an excellent example of selective thinking when he is talking about ask-believe-receive and ignoring idea-action-results.
 He tells us that he visualized earning $100,000 (even writing the desired amount on a bill worth far less and tacking it to the ceiling above his bed) and focused his mental energy only on the goal of attaining the money.
-He tells us that had absolutely no idea how he was going to get the money – he simply focused on believing that he would get the money, somehow.
+He tells us that he had absolutely no idea how he was going to get the money – he simply focused on believing that he would get the money, somehow.
 But how?
-For four weeks he had no breakthrough ideas but then, one day in the shower, he remembered that he had written a book and, if it was published (particularly if he sold 400,000 copies and he made a quarter on each) he just might achieve his financial goals.
-Of course the book was published, and the results were only a few thousand dollars shy of 100,000 dollars.
+For four weeks he had no breakthrough ideas but then, one day in the shower, he remembered that he had written a book and if it was published (particularly if he sold 400,000 copies and he made a quarter on each) he just might achieve his financial goals.
+Of course, the book was published and the results were only a few thousand dollars shy of 100,000 dollars.

 This does sound amazing, except that he also tells us that he spent an entire year renovating the house that is currently his dream home.
 The question, therefore, is this: is he living in his dream home because he wished it, or because he renovated it?

-And concerning the idea, then believers of all kinds of other beliefs (totally different from the Law of Attraction) also always have had experiences, and a lot of believers don´t experience anything.
+And, concerning the idea, then believers of all kinds of other beliefs (totally different from the Law of Attraction) also always have had experiences, and a lot of believers don´t experience anything.
 It can also be pure fantasy, coincidence, etc., etc. Besides, black magic works.
-So, therefore note that I am not a cynical sceptic concerning this.
-I would actually to a certain extent accept that it works – as black magic.
+So, therefore, note that I am not a cynical skeptic concerning this.
+I would actually, to a certain extent, accept that it works – as black magic.
 We have already examined the consequences of this.

 And psychopaths also seem to have a strange ability to attract what they desire and want.

 And look at the great Law of Attraction guru himself, James Arthur Ray.
-He must be able to give a lot of testimonials of his succes.
+He must be able to give a lot of testimonials of his success.
 But his career ended in complete failure and tragedy.
 He has been sentenced to two years in prison because of indifference to people in trouble during a sweat-lodge ceremony.
-Three people died because of this (see my article on the tragedy: James Arthur Ray and the sweat lodge tragedy).
+Three people died because of this (see my article on the tragedy: James Arthur Ray and the Sweat Lodge Tragedy).